-Why do we think like this?
-Because the issue is that you can very easily waste this learning opportunity on some expensive school that doesn’t get you the results you’re after.
-There are a plethora of outdated and irrelevant programs for music production that exist in many countries and online.
+The issue is that you can very easily waste this learning opportunity on some expensive school that doesn’t get you the results you’re after.

 Los Angeles, CA + Online

 Icon is regarded as one of the most prestigious schools for EDM production, and a position there is coveted by many.
-In fact, Connor our Product Manager attended there, and his music, well it speaks for itself.
+In fact, Connor our Product Manager attended there.

 Lastly, Icon’s long list of successful alumni (Jauz, Nghtmre, Slander etc.) is very convincing, especially in an industry that hasn’t been around for 100’s of years.